votinginfoproject/vip-specification/docs/built_rst/xml/elements/election_administration.rst

 ContactInformation
 ------------------

-Defines contact information (addresses, location identifiers, phone numbers, emails, schedules) for persons, election offices, voter services, or polling locations.
-ContactInformation has an optional attribute ``label``.
+For defining contact information about objects such as persons, boards of authorities, organizations, election offices, voter services, or polling locations.
+ContactInformation is always a sub-element of another object (e.g. :ref:`multi-xml-election-administration`, :ref:`multi-xml-office`, :ref:`multi-xml-person`).
+ContactInformation has an optional attribute ``label``, which allows the feed to refer back to the original label for the information (e.g. if the contact information came from a CSV, ``label`` may refer to a row ID).

 +--------------------+-----------------------------------------+--------------+--------------+--------------------------------------------+------------------------------------------+
 | Tag                | Data Type                               | Required?    | Repeats?     | Description                                | Error Handling                           |